devcarlan/casualstreams/README.md

 # Casual Streams

 A personal project to test my Next.js/React knowledge as well as being able interfacing with an API.
-I chose the [Twitch API](https://dev.twitch.tv/docs/api) because it's something I use daily and I wanted to create a project around it.
+I chose the [Twitch API](https://dev.twitch.tv/docs/api) because I use Twitch daily and I wanted to create a project around it.

 This project was bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) and styled with [Tailwind](https://github.com/tailwindlabs/tailwindcss).
 The finished demo is deployed on [Vercel](https://vercel.com/).